Harrow Weald (code HD) was a Central area garage which operated RLHs on the following routes:

 In January 1949, four new TD type single deckers went to Harrow Weald for route 221.
 These sometimes appeared on route 230 however, when a suitable double decker was not available.

 There was a low bridge crossing the route on Christchurch Avenue (just west of its junction with Christchurch Gardens) which carried a British Railways branch from Harrow and Wealdstone north to Belmont then Stanmore.
 This branch closed to passengers in 1952, and completely in July 1964.
-The road was lowered under the bridge (exact date unknown), but only a couple of years later the bridge was removed.
-If any readers have photographs of this bridge, please contact the author.
+The bridge was believed to be rebuilt in early 1959.
+The road may also have been lowered under the bridge (exact date unknown), but only a couple of years later the bridge removed.
+If any readers have photographs of this bridge, please post to the RLH Forum (see home page link).

-The other low railway bridge on the route still exists, carrying the mainline from London Euston over Headstone Drive just north of Harrow and Wealdstone station.
+The other low railway bridge crossing the route still exists, carrying the mainline from London Euston over Headstone Drive just north of Harrow and Wealdstone station.

 From June 1969, route 230 was renumbered H1 and converted to one person operated single decker MBS type buses.
 The final RLH operated journey was in the hands of RLH 27, the sole green RLH at Harrow Weald at the time, which had been on loan since July the previous year and was known as the staff favourite.